 Getting to the top will require hiking up a 3/4-mile switch back trail, and finishing with a 100-stair climb up to a viewing platform.
 Take some time to enjoy the view…you will have earned it!
 Make sure to get some good photo, before trekking back down the mountain and heading back to town.

-It’s time to break with some entertainment from our Pacific Ocean friends.
+It’s time to take a quick break with some entertainment from our Pacific Ocean friends.
 Located close to Diamond Head and just across the street from Kapiolani Park is one of the oldest aquarium in America.

 And since you won’t have time to snorkel at Hanauma Bay and see all the colorful fish (unless you opt to start your morning here instead of climbing Diamond Head), you can walk around leisurely and view a wide variety of Hawaii’s fish on display in a variety of tanks.

-I personally can spend an afternoon at the Waikiki Aquarium, simply being mesmerized by the jelly fish dancing around in a beautifully up-lit cylinder tank.
+I personally can spend an afternoon at the Waikiki Aquarium, simply being mesmerized by the jelly fish dancing around in a beautifully up-lit cylinder tank, but can also easily cover it in 20 minutes when pressed for time.

 Okay, not exactly on the beach…but darn close enough!
 When you wrap up with the Waikiki Aquarium, walk next door to the New Otani Hotel, where you’ll find the open air Hau Tree restaurant that neighbors San Souci Beach.